NastiaFasova/Internet-Shop/README.md

 Run the project and register.

-If you first time click on Inject Data.
+If it's your first visit, click on Inject Data.
 Then, by default two users will be generated.

 The first one - with a USER role (login = steve, password = 1)